Last Updated on

 A quick and easy way to grab your baby’s attention and stimulate his curiosity.

 What is Required – Something to blow soap bubbles.

 How to Do it – Start blowing bubbles in your baby’s direction and let him observe.
 If he feels excited, feel free to increase the rate of blowing bubbles.

 Which Skills are Developed – Visual perception and curiosity.

 11. Fruits and Vegetable Intro

-The sense of smell is an important way for us, especially when it comes to enhancing the taste of food.
+The sense of smell is very important for us.
 This wonderful little activity can help your little one appreciate some healthy food options.

 What is Required – A variety of fruits and vegetables.

 How to Do it – Cut different fruits and vegetables and bring them about 4 inches near your baby’s nose.
 Encourage him to smell the food and mention the name of the fruit or vegetable the moment you notice him responding to its smell.
 Ideally, use the fruits and vegetables with pleasant fragrances like cucumber, banana, pumpkin, and mango.

 Which Skills are Developed – Olfactory and recognition of food by scent.